bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

 REST API are not part of them, but if an http session already exists thanks to cookies, REST API can be used.

-The recommended way to authenticate to Bonita BPM Portal to use the REST API is to use the [login service](rest-api-overview.md#bonita-authentication)..
+The recommended way to authenticate to Bonita Portal to use the REST API is to use the [login service](rest-api-overview.md#bonita-authentication)..